 HHPF past president David Rabago, MD, presented the abstracts of two prolotherapy studies as lectures at the elite North American Primary Care Research Group (NAPCRG) conference in Chicago, IL, in November 2018.
 Both won prestigious PEARL awards (https://www.napcrg.org/pearls); each was selected from among over 1000 peer-reviewed abstracts as those “most likely to influence clinical practice”.

 The awards suggest that prolotherapy is gaining visibility in conventional (compared with alternative) medical venues.
 The HHPF is involved in both studies through funding (tennis elbow study) and collaboration (both studies).
 Principal investigators Michael Yelland (Australia) and Regina Sit (Hong Kong) have presented at the annual HHPF Prolotherapy Research Symposium; the manuscripts for both studies are in review with peer-reviewed journals.

-The HHPF held our 49th service learning prolotherapy trip in Honduras.
-Twenty-one instructors and 32 learners at clinics in La Ceiba, Tela, and Olanchito treated over 1,500 patients during the two-week project.
-In addition, the HHPF vein treatment group treated 1,000 patients, and the ENT group performed 30 surgical procedures and did audiograms on over 200 patients during their weeklong service projects.
+The HHPF held our 50th prolotherapy service-learning trip in Honduras.
+Eighteen instructors and 27 learners at clinics in La Ceiba, Tela, and Olanchito treated over 1,500 patients during the two-week experience.
+In addition, the vein team treated approximately 1,000 patients for severe venous disease with ultrasound-guided foam sclerotherapy and two other devices for large varicosities.
+The ENT team performed 40 surgical procedures and distributed over 300 pairs of hearing aids to patients during their week-long service projects.